-- List key elements of letters of agreement. - Define roles of camp medical personnel. - Define the role of accident and sickness insurance. - Define an appropriately equipped medical-care area. - Identify proper procedures to dispense medications at camp. - Understand written policy for medical-care services while at camp. - List the purposes that health forms and first aid logs fulfill at camp.
+- Define roles of camp medical personnel. - Define the role of accident and sickness insurance. - Define an appropriately equipped medical-care area. - Identify proper procedures to dispense medications at camp. - Understand written policy for medical-care services while at camp. - List the purposes that health forms and first aid logs fulfill at camp.